silverstripe/silverstripe-framework/docs/en/reference/siteconfig.md

 ## Extending `[api:SiteConfig]`

-To extend the options available in the panel you can define your own fields via the Extension.
+To extend the options available in the panel you can define your own fields via an Extension class.
 If you need custom logic, e.g. checking for a class before applying the statics on the extension,

 The function is defined as static and calls `update()` with an array and it also needs to call `parent::add_to_class()`: